 Meeting Target Enrollment in Rare Disease

 Meeting enrollment in rare disease studies requires several strategies often unique to that disease which ultimately lead to successful study execution.
-Allucent is adept at working with our sponsors and our sites in rare disease and to formulate those creative solutions, so we can go the distance for the patients in need and the research required.
+Allucent is adept at working with our sponsors and our sites in rare disease and formulating creative solutions, so we can go the distance for the patients in need and the research required.

-From finding the right sites distributed across the globe, to deploying the effective eligibility review process discussed here, to providing patient-centric strategies that reduce and ease the burden for patient and caregiver participation, these and more are essential to enrollment success in rare disease.
+From finding the right sites distributed across the globe to deploying the effective eligibility review process discussed here, to providing patient-centric strategies that reduce and ease the burden for patient and caregiver participation, these and more are essential to enrollment success in rare diseases.